RotimiDev/My_fishwatch_app/README.md

 * LiveData for lifecycle-awareness
 * Connectivity Manager to monitor network connection
 * ‘ACCESS_NETWORK_STATE’ permission to help App not to crash when network is turned off
-* ViewBinding & DataBinding to bind UI components in layouts to data sources in the app using a declarative format rather than programmatically
+* ViewBinding & DataBinding to bind UI components in layouts to data sources in the app
 * 100% KOTLIN

 **:blowfish:How to install, run and test the app**